 The College has continuously sought opportunities to identify savings and efficiencies; however, the primary component of operating expense is salaries and benefits each year.
-These two expenses decreased by a combined total of \$499,954 in FY2022.
-Salaries and wages were up 2.5%, but the cost of employee benefits declined by 17.2% as a result of pension and OPEB expense adjustments due to decreases in the College's proportionate share of these liabilities.
+These two expenses increased by a combined total of \$3,350,459 in FY 2023.
+Salaries and wages were up 7.1%, and the cost of employee benefits increased by 29.7% as a result of pension and OPEB expense adjustments due to increases in the College's proportionate share of these liabilities.
 Salaries and wages tend to increase each year due to factors such as bargained increments, reclassifications, and adding positions in high demand programs.
 In addition, the College must compete in the job market in order to effectively recruit, retain, and replace separating and/or retiring exempt employees and/or faculty.
-The college also saw buyouts and retirements in FY 2022 which contributed to the increase in these expenses.

-Scholarships and fellowship expenses decreased by \$505,667 in FY 2022 due to changes in the components that make up the scholarship allowance computation such as waivers, third party funding, student refunds, and federal student loans.
-The decrease is modest and is a result of decreased enrollment.
+Scholarships and fellowship expenses decreased by \$4,432,998 in FY 2023 due to changes in the components that make up the scholarship allowance computation such as waivers, third party funding, student refunds, and federal student loans.
+In FY 2021 and FY 2022 COVID funds (CARES) were distributed but there were none distributed for FY 2023.